bbepis/XUnity.AutoTranslator/README.md

 }
 ```

-It is also worth mentioning that these hooks handles both synchronous and asynchronous loading of resources.
+It is also worth mentioning that these hooks handle both synchronous and asynchronous loading of resources.

 Hooks subscribed through hook behaviour `OneCallbackPerLoadCall` will be called before hooks with the behaviour `OneCallbackPerResourceLoaded`.